 How to add an out-of-pocket expense

-Navigate to the 'Expenses' tab at the top of the screen.
+Navigate to the 'My Money' tab at the top of the screen and select 'Expenses' from the drop-down menu.

 Select the relevant user from the drop-down menu.